-There is a section within the cemetery which has been reserved for the burial of children.
-These graves are only excavated to a depth which will allow for one interment.
-An Exclusive Right of Burial is not available for purchase in the children's section.
+There is a section within the cemetery which has been reserved for the interment of children.
+These graves are only excavated to a depth which will allow for one interment but cremated remains may also be interred.
+An Exclusive Right of Burial is not permitted in the children's section due to lack of space.